Universities Funding Framework

 4. Special Needs Education

 Government Funding Eligibility

 All Universities accredited by the Commission for University Education (CUE) are eligible for government funding.
 Universities with letters of interim authority are also eligible for funding.
 The Universities that benefit from this funding must offer training and research programmes that are approved by CUE and are aligned to the national priority areas as expressed by government policy from time to time.
-Table 1 indicates the number of public and private universities and their constituent university colleges in Kenya which are eligible for government funding.

 The following are the categories of students eligible for government funding in accredited universities in Kenya: